cns-iu/ctann-data-descriptor/README.md

-# ctann-data-descriptor
-Supporting Information for "Constructing, Validating, and Using Human Reference Atlas Crosswalks"
+# Supporting Information for "Constructing, Validating, and Using Human Reference Atlas Crosswalks"